physiozoo/physiozoo.github.io/_pages/project.md

 When using **PhysioZoo** please reference the following paper:

-Joachim A Behar', Aviv A Rosenberg', Ido Weiser-Bitoun, Ori Shemla, Alexandra Alexandrovich, Evgene Konyukhov, Yael Yaniv.
+Joachim A Behar*, Aviv A Rosenberg*, Ido Weiser-Bitoun, Ori Shemla, Alexandra Alexandrovich, Evgene Konyukhov, Yael Yaniv.
 2018.
 "PhysioZoo: a novel open access platform for heart rate variability analysis of mammalian electrocardiographic data."
-Accepted for publication in Frontiers in Physiology.
-'Co-first authors.
+Accepted for publication in Frontiers in Physiology. *Co-first authors.

 ## Support
 Click [here](https://github.com/physiozoo/physiozoo.github.io/issues) to browse through the issues.